pmndrs/react-spring/readme.md

 ([Demo](https://codesandbox.io/embed/vvmv6x01l5))

-Create trailing animations by using `SpringTrail`.
-The api is similar to `SpringTransition` though it will assume your list is fixed.
+Create trailing animations by using `Trail`.
+The api is similar to `Transition` though it will assume your list is fixed.
 The items will interpolate in a staggered fashion, internally one spring follows the interpolated value of the previous one thereby creating a staggered chain.

 ```jsx
 import { Trail } from 'react-spring'